-- A. Provide prehospital emergency medical care and transport services in response to medical 9-1-1 calls within the EOA twenty-four (24) hours each day, seven (7) days a week, 365 days per year without regard to the patient's financial status; - B. CONTRACTOR is mandated to and shall respond to all requested for services using an Advanced Life Support ("ALS") Ambulance and shall provide two ALS ambulance units and crews ready to respond to any medical 9-1-1 call.
-Each ALS Ambulance shall be staffed with two personnel, at least one of whom shall be licensed as a Paramedic and the second of whom shall be licensed or certified at the level of EMT or higher.
-CONTRACTOR's personnel, shall at all times be appropriately credentialed, certified, licensed and/or county accredited to cover the required duty hours described in Section 2.2 A; - C. Provide a third ALS resource, a Quick Response Vehicle (QRV), to respond to calls within Hollister Hills SVRA on weekends and holidays, and during periods of high demand identified by status management and operational needs.
-The QRV shall be staffed with one licensed Paramedic, CONTRACTOR's personnel shall at all times be appropriately credentialed, certified, licensed and/or county accredited to cover the required duty hours described in Section 2.2 A; - D. Utilize, and be responsible for the maintenance of a COUNTY approved electronic EMS Data System for the purpose of creating Patient Care Reports (PCR's), for capturing EMS System and relevant patient data and mortality & morbidity outcomes; - E. Develop, implement and revise, as needed, system status strategies and deployment plans; and secure new or replacement ambulance post locations as CONTRACTOR deems necessary; - F. Provide ambulances, equipment, facilities, supplies, replacements and maintenance used by the CONTRACTOR; - G. Establish a recruitment, hiring and retention system consistent with ensuring a quality workforce of clinically competent employees that are currently certified, licensed and/or accredited; - H. Comply with all training requirements established by the State of California, and all applicable policies and procedures established by the San Benito County BMS Agency;
+- A. Provide prehospital emergency medical care and transport services in response to medical 9-1-1 calls within the BOA twenty-four (24) hours each day, seven (7) days a week, 365 days per year without regard to the patient's financial status; - B. CONTRACTOR is mandated to and shall respond to all requested for services using an Advanced Life Support ("ALS") Ambulance and shall provide a minimum of two ALS ambulance units and crews ready to respond to any medical 9-1-1 call.
+Each ALS Ambulance shall be staffed with two personnel, at least one of whom shall be licensed as a Paramedic and the second of whom shall be licensed or certified at the level of EMT or higher ("ALS Ambulance Unit and Crew"), as defined in the California Health and Safety Code and California Code of Regulations.
+CONTRACTOR's personnel, shall at all times be appropriately credentialed, certified, licensed and/or county accredited to cover the required duty hours described in Section 2.2 A; - C. Provide a third ambulance, to respond to calls a minimum of 36 hours per week to include weekends and holidays, and during periods of high demand identified by status management and operational needs.
+The ambulance shall be staffed with two personnel, certified or licensed at the level of EMT or higher for a minimum of 12 hours between 8:00 a.m.
+10:00 p.m..
+CONTRACTOR's personnel shall at all times be appropriately credentialed, certified, licensed and/or county accredited; - 1.
+The third ambulance shall also be properly staffed and available (for a minimum of 12 hours between 8:00 a.m.
+10:00 p.m.) on each of the following holidays: - a.
+New Year's Day; - b.
+President's Day; - c.
+Memorial Day; - d.
+Independence Day (July 4); - e.
+Labor Day; - 2.
+During periods of High Demand (County-wide) as follows: - a.
+Motorcycle Rally (generally occurring in July); - b.
+Special events held within the BOA;